 About the Northern Virginia Soil and Water Conservation District

 NVSWCD is not a regulatory agency.
-Instead, the agency provides conservation information, technical services, educational programs and volunteer opportunities to residents on many aspects of water quality, nonpoint source pollution and stream health.
-We also connect residents with environmental initiatives and opportunities through our Watershed Calendar and Green Group listserves and our quarterly newsletter, Conservation Currents.
+Instead, it collaborates with Fairfax County and other partners to provide conservation information, technical services, educational programs and volunteer opportunities to residents on many aspects of water quality, non-point source pollution and stream health.
+We also connect residents with environmental initiatives and opportunities through the Watershed Calendar, Green Breakfast and Conservation Currents news updates.

 Not a resident of Fairfax County?
 There are Soil and Water Conservation Districts working to serve residents in almost all areas of Virginia.
 Find the conservation district in your area by county.